Kolamanojkameswararao/coin_market-app/README.md

 # coin_market-app
 This app requests coin marketcap api and gets the requrired data of crypto currencies.
 The required data is saved in database and fetched using sqlite3
+1) First we need to enter the coin,price at which you bought the coin and number of coins u bought
+2) Then the app will request the api for the present price of the coin
+3) It calculates the total profit or loss and displays it in the colors of red and green
+4) We can also add,update and delete coins which is directly connected to the database